gonicus/gofaxip/README.md

 * Negotiation has happened multiple times
 * Negotiation was successful but transmitted pages contain bad rows

+### Setting the Displayname for outgoing faxes

+Normally the Displayname is populated with the content of the `sender` field from the qfile.
+If you dont want to expose this information you can use the parameter `cidname` in `gofax.conf` to set the Displayname to the Calleridnum or any static string.

 # Building

 GOfax.IP is implemented in [Go](https://golang.org/doc/install), it can be built using `go get`.